-Table 15-6 (continued) Software Status Values From a SCSI Request
+Table 13-6 (continued) Software Status Values From a SCSI Request

-Constant Name Meaning SC_ATTN Either a unit attention was received, or this command follows did not contain the SR_AEN_ACK flag (see Table 15-4).
+Constant Name Meaning SC_ALIGN The buffer address was not aligned as required by the adapter hardware.
+Most Silicon Graphics adapters require word (4-byte) alignment.
+SC_ATTN Either a unit attention was received, or this command follows an AEN and did not contain the SR_AEN_ACK flag (see Table 13-4).
 SC_REQUEST An error was detected in the input values; the command was not attempted.
 The error could be that scsi_alloc() has not been called; or it could be due to missing or incorrect values.